 Everyone is truly doing the best that they can

 Often, we are so hard on ourselves and really beat ourselves up, so we end up doing it to others, too.
 So the key is to first, extend that love and grace to yourself.
-Once you realize that YOU have been doing the best you can, even on the days when you’re tired, discouraged, sad, lonely – even then you were doing the best that you could with the energy, self-esteem and love, knowledge and understanding you had at that time.
+Once you realize that YOU have been doing the best you can, even on the days when you’re tired, discouraged, sad, and lonely – even then you were doing the best that you could with the energy, self-esteem, and love, knowledge, and understanding you had at that time.

 I was able to forgive, ironically, once I understood my own personality and the way I operate and was able to fully accept and love who God had created me to be.
 I felt free to be me, and that freed me to love and accept others right where they’re at because I felt whole and loved.